Skip to Content

 Should You Leave Your German Shepherd Inside or Outside?

-If you have the option of leaving your dog outside when you go to work, it can provide them with tons of space to run around and get some exercise.
+Leaving your dog outside when you go to work can provide them with tons of space to run around and exercise.
 It’s also beneficial for their mental health to not feel stuck inside, especially if they don’t yet have free reign of the house.

 Let’s dive into the advantages and disadvantages of leaving your GSD inside vs. outside: